Ships in the night

 Specification as skill

 "Build me a login page" is a wish, not a specification.
 A specification includes authentication method, session handling, error states, rate limiting, accessibility, mobile behavior, and integration points.
-The gap between wish and specification is where most AI coding failures happen.
-The model does exactly what you asked.
-You asked for the wrong thing.
+The gap between wish and specification is where many AI coding failures happen: the request leaves out the constraints that determine whether the output is usable.

 The wish: